Co-badging means the inclusion of two or more payment brands on the same card.

 However, in cases where customers hold a minimum banking services account, payment service providers must give them a debit card for transactions in that account.

 No. No one is obliged to accept cards as a means of payment for any good or service.
-In Portugal, only euro banknotes and coins are legal tender, and must be accepted as a means of payment.
+In Portugal, only euro banknotes and coins are legal tender (for more information on the legal tender of euro banknotes and coins, please refer to the respective frequently asked questions).

 Contactless payment cards are a type of bankcard that use a technology allowing cardholders to initiate a payment transaction by bringing the card close (typically, less than 4 cm) to a POS enabled for this type of transaction.